 I’m approaching the four year anniversary of sharing my story of gratitude.
-It really was difficult to allow myself to suddenly be so vulnerable, but I knew that I had a journey that needed to be shared.
-My hope was that maybe a few people would find some benefit from it.
-It ultimately would be … Continue reading Growth of Gratitude
+It was difficult to allow myself to suddenly be so vulnerable, but I knew that I had a journey that needed to be shared.
+A difficult journey that started with the death of my fiance 30 years ago.
+My hope was that maybe … Continue reading Growth of Gratitude

 I sat down early this peaceful morning like I do most mornings, with the intention of spending time on the book that I am focusing on finishing.
 But my thoughts keep shifting to the specifics of it being June 13th, so I decided to write a short blog entry instead.
 I marvel at time.
 How … Continue reading JUNE 13th

 SISTERSDina, left, with Shelly (2002) As well acquainted as I am with grief, I’ve been blessed not to lose anyone close to me too soon since I lost my fiancé, Dana, thirty years ago.
 I’m an only child, and my wife Shelly has just one sibling, her older sister Dina.
 After painfully struggling for a … Continue reading A Meaningful Life

 30 years.
 For me, milestone anniversaries always add an additional layer of reflection and perspective.
 I think back to those significant, fun-filled days leading up to November 13, 1990.
 We didn’t have a care in the world.
 The future was ours with an unlimited amount of potential and happiness ahead.
 We often talked about how … Continue reading What 30 Years Means to Me

 The older we get the more we reflect on what has been; as well as lamenting on what possibly should have been.
 Time is complex.
 Time gives reason to celebrate as well as reason to regret.
 Into my 50’s now, my perspective has come into focus over the past few years to a point where … Continue reading When Time Allows for Contentment